 4. You’re probably not satisfied with your life and direction: A person who is deeply invested in their life and committed on realizing their goals and vision doesn’t have the time or the will to criticize others.
 They’re too busy focusing on bettering themselves and making progress in their life.
 It’s only people who emit a low vibration by embroiling themselves in gossip and superficial talk that are prone to making harsh judgments about those around them.
 The wise Eleanor Roosevelt highlighted this truth when she said, “Great minds discuss ideas; average minds discuss events; small minds discuss people.”

 Every moment and encounter is an opportunity for you to either walk towards love or towards fear.
-The universe is always trying to take you towards the light and engage in love, but it’s ultimately up to you to choose which direction you’re going to take.
+The universe is always trying to take you towards the light to engage in love, but it’s ultimately up to you to choose which direction you’re going to take.
 When you move away from judgment, you move towards love.
 A warm smile, wave, or greeting is all it takes.

 All my best on your journey,